gaehlerm/SoftwareEngineering/README.md

 // end-to-end tests vs. acceptance tests? how to call them?

 End-to-End (E2E) tests do what most people would intuitively expect from a test.
 Some marketing person orders a new feature.
-He tells you exactly what this feature should do and gives you some examples.
+He tells you (more or less) exactly what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with your software.
 As you don’t want to end up in the same situation as in the story above, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was working on the underlying code.

 If you publish some code examples as a documentation of your API, you should write an end-to-end test for every single one of them.
 There’s nothing more embarrassing than failing examples in your documentation.